-The original Kreuzspitze GT Binding impressed the ski touring world with its race weight binding that had adjustable vertical and lateral release values.
+The original Kreuzspitze GT Binding impressed the ski-touring world with its race weight binding that had adjustable vertical and lateral release values.
 So you can imagine our excitement to see Kreuzspite up their game with a further refined version of this binding, logically named the GT 2.0.
-Upgrades include an updated toe piece that features a revised geometry over the original, which made it much easier to operate - think smoother lever action and better step in.
+Upgrades include an updated toe piece that features a revised geometry over the original, which made it a pleasure to operate - think smoother lever action and better step in.
 The binding designers also listened to the crowds and integrated the previously not-included race flaps and high risers.
-The attached heel risers can be flipped into place, allowing for more convenient transitions.
-Now you don't have to take the time to rotate the heel piece before climbing.
+The attached heel flaps can be flipped into place, allowing for more convenient transitions; you don't have to take the time to rotate the heel piece before climbing.
 If you do rotate the heel, you have access to a flat mode and a higher riser.
 Of course, Kreuzspitze kept the patented release value adjustability.
-This innovative system moves a lightweight and simple U-spring fore and aft, allowing you to set your prefered value.
+This innovative system moves a lightweight and simple U-spring fore and aft, allowing you to set your preferred value.
 And since it's adjustable, you can tweak it to keep up as you grow and/or begin to ski more aggressively.
 At the end of the day, you're getting a race weight binding that adds more features than the original at an even better price.

 - Precision-Fast-Easy system allows for quick and easy step-in.

 - Double Release System allows for independently adjusted vertical and lateral release.

-- 3 heel heights help find the perfect climbing angle.
+- Three heel heights help find the perfect climbing angle.

 - Toe lever has 2 modes, allowing for secure lockout, even with worn-out toe inserts.